 In many ways, your baby’s pediatrician is more than her doctor — he or she will guide you through runny noses and unexpected coughs, yes, but will also be there to answer your questions about postpartum depression or anxiety and assure you on the bad days that you’re actually doing a good job at this whole parenting-a-new-human-being-thing.

-When you were still dating, you probably thought a lot about your priorities when you were trying to find Mr. or Mrs. Right — whether you wanted kids, what values were important to you, where you hoped to live.
+When you were dating, you probably thought a lot about your priorities when you were trying to find Mr. or Mrs. Right — whether you wanted kids, what values were important to you, where you hoped to live.

-The hunt for Dr. Right is similar — this is a good opportunity to think about what you want in a doctor for your child, especially because he or she will likely be in your life for years.
+The hunt for Dr. Right is similar.
+This is a good opportunity to think about what you want in a doctor for your child, especially because he or she will likely be in your life for years.
 Here are a few tips on finding that special someone.

 What should you look for in a pediatrician?